Sunday, September 18, 2016

 5. Explanation of facts and information

-6. Providing the causes of problem
+6. Providing the causes of the problem

 7. Giving an appropriate solution